The Institute for Art and Olfaction: The Institute for Art and Olfaction Gallery

 The IAO Gallery hosts visual art, performative, and installation-based exhibitions from artists working with perfume or olfaction in their fine arts practice.
 The shape and location of the IAO gallery form has changed over the years, mainly in response to the space that the IAO itself has occupied.
 From 2016, IAO Gallery occupies a 154 square foot room located within the Institute for Art and Olfaction in Chinatown, as well as two window display spaces facing the pedestrian street.

 Past exhibitions at the IAO Gallery have highlighted work by artists working with scent in the context of their fine arts practice.
 Select artists have included Joe Merrell (USA), Sarana Mehra (UK), Christopher Brosius (USA), Lucy Chinen and Sean Raspet (USA), Carrie Paterson (USA), Cristian Marianciuc (Romania), Volta (USA), Boris Raux (France), Klara Ravat (Germany/Spain), Susu Attar (USA), Terry Braunstein (USA), Bruno Fazzolari (USA), Miles Regis (USA), Sarah Baker (UK), Esmeralda Kosmatopoulos (Greece), Jo Burzynska (New Zealand), Nicola Vruwink (USA), Micah Hahn (USA), Erik Benjamins (USA), Christy Gast (USA) and Ensayos (Argentina), Cat Jones (Australia), Ben Chase (USA), Hilda Kozari (Finland), Franco Castilla (USA).

 Additionally, the IAO Gallery has collaborated with Craft Contemporary in Los Angeles, and has worked with guest curators like German scholar Urs Staheli, Portuguese perfumer and writer Miguel Matos, and academic and gallerist Andreas Keller, among others.

+IAO Collections

+In 2021, perfume collector and writer Conor McTeague bequeathed his collection of historic perfumes to the Institute for Art and Olfaction.
+This gift became the foundation for the IAO Collections, which were started to create an accessible archive of perfumes, books and raw aromatic materials.
+In the spirit of public access, the Institute for Art and Olfaction staff created a public spreadsheet listing all the items in the collection, broken into three categories: Books and paper ephemera, perfumes, and reference aromatics.

+This effort was designed to create another point of access for people curious about working with scent, and support other efforts such as Osmothèque in Versailles, Aftel Archive for Curious Scents created by Mandy Aftel in Berkeley, the Annette Green Fragrance Archive at FIDM in Los Angeles, The Perfume Museum by Reem Abu Issa in Doha, Qatar, and others.